 An additional 18 credit hours of Homeland Security and Criminal Justice electives are required, to be selected in consultation with each student's advisor.
 An internship (HSEC 250) is strongly recommended.
 Another 34 hours of electives will be selected in consultation with each student's advisor from complementary courses.

-The department strongly recommends complementary courses in Criminal Justice, Spanish, and Psychology.
+The department strongly recommends complementary courses in Criminal Justice and Psychology.
 Where possible, a second major or a minor should be developed in an area dictated by the interests of the student.

 A student who receives a D or F grade in any Homeland Security course may repeat the course only once.
-If a student withdraws from a Homeland Security course with a current grade below C, the withdrawal will be noted in the department as Withdrawal Failing.
+If a student withdraws from a Homeland Security course with a current grade below C, the withdrawal will be noted in the department as WF (withdrawal while failing).
 The subsequent attempt of the course will be counted by the department as a repeat.

 Homeland Security Minor